drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 No storage system can satisfy all of these desires.
 I have listed them in priority order.

-### ZFS pools and vdevs
+### ZFS pool layout basics

-A ZFS storage pool is a high-level abstraction over physical devices that allows them all to be treated as one monolithic pool of storage.
+A ZFS pool is a high-level abstraction that allows multiple physical devices to be treated as one monolithic pool of storage.[^uz]

-A ZFS storage pool is created out of one or more virtual devices (vdevs).
+A ZFS storage pool is created out of one or more virtual devices (vdevs), which is a lower-level abstraction over physical devices.
-A vdev is also an abstraction over physical devices, at a lower level than a pool, that allows several devices to be treated as a single device with properties depending on the type of vdev.
+A vdev allows multiple devices to be treated as a single device with properties depending on the type of vdev.

-Many of ZFS' features are provided at the vdev level, such as data redundancy and error correction.
+Many of ZFS' features, such as data redundancy and error correction, are provided at the vdev level.

-ZFS currently provides four types of vdev for storage: file, single-device, mirror, [RAID-Z](raidz_docs), and [dRAID](draid_docs).
+ZFS currently provides five types of vdev for storage: file, single-device, mirror, [RAID-Z](raidz_docs), and [dRAID](draid_docs).

 [raidz_docs]: https://openzfs.github.io/openzfs-docs/Basic%20Concepts/RAID-Z.html
 [draid_docs]: https://openzfs.github.io/openzfs-docs/Basic%20Concepts/dRAID%20Howto.html

-ZFS also provides a few utility types: spare, cache, log, and special.
+ZFS also provides a few utility vdev types: spare, cache, log, and special.
-They don't seem relevant for this assessment.
+I am ignoring these for this assessment.

 File vdevs use a file from an existing file system as a vdev.
 They are primarily intended for testing and experimentation, and not real use.[^8]

 Single-device vdevs store data on a single device (who'd have thought).
-Since single-device vdevs provide no redundancy, ZFS is not able to correct data errors.
+Since single-device vdevs provide no redundancy ZFS is not able to correct data errors.
-When the device fails the vdev is lost.

 A mirror vdev stores a redundant copy of data on each device in the vdev.
 For example, a 3-way mirror vdev consists of three devices each with one copy of the data.